-Shell Scripting 101: While Loop in Shell Script
+Shell Scripting 101: While Loop Condition in Bash Script

-In the previous shell scripting 101s, we covered arrays and variables in shell scripts.
+In the previous shell scripting 101s, we covered arrays and variables in shell scripts for Unix and Linux environments.
 In this tutorial, we’ll cover the while loop in shell script.

 The while loop works based on the condition supplied to it.
 It can be as simple as waiting for a variable to become equal to a specified number, or as complex as waiting for the output for another command to match the output we specified.
 The possibilities are endless here.
 If you can evaluate something to be TRUE or FALSE, you can use it as a condition for the while loop.